mwcraig/ccd-as-book/_build/01-03-Construction-of-an-artificial-but-realistic-image.md

 # Construction of an artificial (but realistic) image

-Before we move on to looking at a real image, let's spend a few minutes getting comfortable with what each of the sources of counts look like in an artificial image.
-The advantage is that we can control how much of each source of counts goes into the image.
+Before we move on to looking at a real image, let's spend a few minutes getting comfortable with what each of the different sources of counts look like in an artificial image.
+The advantage is that we can control how much of each count source goes into the image.
 Looking at extreme examples can help build an understanding of what's going on in your images.

 ## Imports